 - Face masks may be appropriate in areas where social distancing is not possible [this could be mandated in some areas].
 We recommend wearing one wherever social distancing in not possible.
 For more information on when, how, and some reminders on wearing a facial mask, you can refer to this article.

 - Use an EPA-approved disinfectant chemical against the virus.
-The Environmental Protection Agency (EPA) has listed approved products that should be used against COVID-19.
+The Environmental Protection Agency (EPA) has listed approved products that should be used against viruses.
 Depending on the kind of surface, the most appropriate disinfectant can be verified from this list.
 Be sure to note the required dwell time of the disinfectant.
 Dwell time is the amount of time that a sanitizer or disinfectant must be in contact with the surface, and remain wet, in order to achieve the product’s advertised kill rate.

 - Use appropriate detergent cleaner.
 Disinfection is a process that begins with a clean surface.
 Clean surfaces and touch points with a detergent or soap/water before disinfection.